-Over the last couple of construction seasons Groundwater Environmental Services Inc (GEMS) has been answering more and more calls from clients dealing with issues at their active construction projects after high-intensity rainfall events.
+Over the last couple of construction seasons, Groundwater Environmental Management Services (GEMS) has been answering more and more calls from clients dealing with issues at their active construction projects after high-intensity rainfall events.

-The intensity of a rainfall event refers to the amount of rain that falls in one-hour.
-High intensity rainfall can be up to 100mm in under an hour causing causes localized flooding because of the large volume of water delivered in a short period of time.
+The intensity of a rainfall event refers to the amount of rain that falls in one hour.
+In a high-intensity event, this can be as much as 100mm.
+Such a large volume of water over a short period of time may cause localized flooding.

-The frequency of high intensity events in the GTA is increasing.
-Regardless of where an active construction site is on the continuum of environmental management and erosion and sediment control, you are going to have to respond to something.
+The frequency of high-intensity events in the GTA is increasing.
+No matter where your active construction site falls on the continuum of environmental management and erosion and sediment control, sooner or later you are going to have to respond to one of these events.

-The most common outcome of a high intensity rain event at GTA construction sites are:
+The most common outcomes of a high-intensity rain event at GTA construction sites are:

 - Over-topping of in-water controls

-We will share our experiences and what we have learned responding to high intensity rainfall events at active construction sites across the GTA.
+We will describe our experiences and share what we have learned responding to high-intensity rainfall events at active construction sites across the GTA.

-3. What to think about when contingency planning (eg. distance to natural features such as wetlands and watercourses).
+3. What to think about when contingency planning (such as the distances to natural features such as wetlands and watercourses)

 ABOUT THE PRESENTERS

-Matthew Pickett has more than eight years of experience as an Environmental Professional.
-He currently leads the environmental monitoring & compliance team at GEMS.
+Matthew Pickett has more than eight years of experience as an environmental professional.
+He currently leads the environmental monitoring and compliance team at GEMS.

-Matthew is responsible for ensuring that clients stay in compliance through the life of their projects.
-He knows environmental management for construction projects from start-to-finish, from pre-construction assessments, to developing monitoring programs and countless site inspections for both public and private sector project owners.
+Matthew is responsible for ensuring that clients stay in compliance throughout the life of their projects.
+He understands environmental management for construction projects, from pre-construction assessments to developing monitoring programs and countless site inspections for both public and private sector project owners.

-Laura Maharaj has more than seven years of experience in Geology and Hydrogeology.
-She is currently the lead hydrogeologist in conducting groundwater assessments for construction dewatering and land development approvals.
+Laura Maharaj has more than seven years of experience in geology and hydrogeology.
+She is currently lead hydrogeologist at GEMS, conducting groundwater assessments for construction dewatering and land development approvals.

-These days, Laura keeps busy negotiating short- and long-term Discharge Agreements in municipalities across the GTA on top of Permits to Take Water (PTTW), Environmental Activity Sector Registry (EASR) approvals and Environmental Compliance Approvals (ECA).
+Laura also negotiates short- and long-term discharge agreements in municipalities across the GTA, as well as Permits to Take Water (PTTW), Environmental Activity Sector Registry (EASR) approvals and Environmental Compliance Approvals (ECA).